 A ground-breaking online course designed to help you plant in your life – and/or help others plant in theirs – simple, effective, proven practices to improve mood and quality of life.
 This course is a great introduction to Positive Psychology, helping you become familiar with foundational practices for personal use and/or for passing on to others.

-The Eight-week course starting on May 2nd 2018 involves three key elements:
+The course involves three key elements:

 - A series of eight weekly webinars offering both training input and coaching support